Mattress Hygiene Tips for a Cleaner Sleep Environment

 While not required, a tatami mat enhances comfort and breathability under the futon.

-Visual Bed Size Chart: See the Difference Between Full, Queen, and King Beds
+Visual Bed Size Chart for Full Queen and King Beds

 Visual Bed Size Chart